Nick Percat: Racing career

 Percat won the 2009 Australian Formula Ford Championship in his third season in the category having dominated the season after finishing runner up the previous year to Paul Laskaseski.
-In 2011 he returned to single seaters for a one off support race for the 2011 Indian Grand Prix driving a Van Diemen built Formula MRF for a winner takes all $50,000 prize.
+In 2011, he returned to single seaters for a one off support race for the 2011 Indian Grand Prix driving a Van Diemen built Formula MRF for a winner takes all $50,000 prize.
 He took pole position and won race one, the first-ever race held at the Buddh International Circuit, but was taken out in race two by eventual winner Jordan King.

-On 9 October 2011, he partnered Garth Tander to win the Bathurst 1000 race for the Holden Racing Team.
+On 9 October 2011, Percat partnered Garth Tander to win the Bathurst 1000 race for the Holden Racing Team.
 In winning the Bathurst 1000, Percat became the first South Australian born driver to win the race.